williamouyang/okta.github.io/customers/rotary/index.md

 title:          Rotary Simplifies Online Access for Members with Okta

 title_tagline:  >
-  Rotary International supports over 34,000 clubs in over 200 countries.
-A total of 1.2 million men and women are Rotarians.
-The organization’s wide range of charitable activities include everything from local literacy programs and food banks to co-leading the  global effort to eradicate polio, a goal 99 percent accomplished.
-Rotary’s international partners include the World Health Organization and UNICEF.
+  Okta enriches the online Rotary experience by integrating legacy and third-party platforms with a new central Rotary authentication system, enabling members of the Rotary community worldwide to work more effectively and productively for the good of their neighbors

 index_blurb: >
-  Okta enriches the online Rotary experience by integrating legacy and third-party platforms with a new central Rotary authentication system, enabling members of the Rotary community worldwide to work more effectively and productively for the good of their neighbors
+  TBD

 sidebar_testimonial: >
   Okta had the best approach for what we needed.
 They had a more complete vision to managing identity, and the integration and single sign-on approach was very consistent with what we needed to have happen in the coming years for our user base.
 sidebar_testimonial_attribution: Peter Markos
 sidebar_testimonial_meta: Chief Information Officer, Rotary

 sidebar_copy: >
   * Rotary needed to unify authentication for its suite of applications for over 1.2M members, and provide for an integrated experience across crowd-sourced applications created by the Rotary community.